-which are all part of the VIND programme, will be supported through a European Community Contribution agreement with the IAEA to be concluded during Q2 2010.
+This project will be supported through a Contribution agreement with the IAEA to be concluded during Q2 2012.

 The Contribution agreement will be concluded with the IAEA in accordance with the terms of the Financial and Administrative Framework Agreement (FAFA) between the European Community and the United Nations, signed on 29 April 2003, to which the IAEA has adhered on 17 September 2004.